liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

   1. commited to prevent changes,
   2. publicized for common referencing and retrival.

-The stored path should contain these information: unique ID, all network elements on the path, and attributes of them.
+The stored path should contain these information: unique ID (within a domain), all network elements on the path, and attributes of them.
 (Schemas may vary depending on scenarios)

 TBA